A8: Comparative Evaluation and Finalize – DUE Friday, Dec. 7 @ 12:30am

 (We will be very strict about enforcing a 1.5-minute time limit for these videos, to be fair to all students.
 Think of this like a hard 'page limit' on written assignments.)

 Refer to the rubric to find out what to include in your video, since that is what we will be grading you on.

-Your TA will be grading your demo video, and you will be showing it off in front of the entire class, so make something you are proud to show off!
+Your TA will be grading your demo video, and you will be showing it off in front of the class too, so make something you are proud to show off!